 Animal care volunteers are responsible for feeding, cleaning, and general care of the wildlife admitted to Greenwood.
 Specific duties include food preparation, hand feeding baby wildlife, cleaning cages, maintaining a clean environment, refreshing food and water in outdoor enclosures, and other duties as specified by staff supervisors.

-We require that Animal Care Volunteers commit to one regular 5-hour shift per week:
+We require that Animal Care Volunteers commit to one regular 5-hour shift per week.
+New applications are accepted from March to September.

 Baby Squirrel Season